-- 1. Disclose their food allergies with class professors and the Health Office of Westchester Community College. - 2.
+- 1. Disclose their food allergies with class professors and the Health Office of SUNY WCC. - 2.
 Students must be able to administer their own allergy medication and must keep their allergy medication accessible in case of an allergic reaction. - 3.
-Students participating in classes in the culinary program must meet with the DSO Counselor.
+Students participating in classes in the culinary program must meet with the Accessibility Services Counselor.
 Students can expect to encounter a variety of different food agents.
-It is ultimately the student's responsibility to follow their doctor's instructions.
+It is ultimately the student's responsibility to follow their doctor's instructions and the protocol as prescribed when encountering an allergen.

-- 1. Submit medical documentation via Accommodate outlining the type of allergy, method of exposure, medication required, and method of administering the medication. - 2.
-The DSO Counselor will refer the student to the Health Office to meet with the nurse. - 3.
-Students with food allergies participating in the culinary program must meet with the DSO Counselor, the Curriculum Chair of the Culinary Program, and the Health Services Nurse. - 4.
+- 1. Submit medical documentation via ACCOMMODATE outlining the type of allergy, method of exposure, medication required, and method of administering the medication. - 2.
+The Accessibility Services Counselor will refer the student to the Health Office to meet with the nurse. - 3.
+Students with food allergies participating in the culinary program must meet with the Accessibility Services Counselor, the Curriculum Chair of the Culinary Program, and the Health Services Nurse. - 4.
 Students with food allergies participating in the Culinary Program must sign the Information Sheet for Students with Food Allergies Participating in the Culinary Program.

-XII POSSIBLE EXTENDED TIME ON ASSIGNMENTS POLICY, SPECIFIC ACCOMMODATION
+POSSIBLE EXTENDED TIME ON ASSIGNMENTS

 In certain situations, extended time on course assignments may be a reasonable accommodation because one's medical or clinical situation poses challenges to complete the assignment by deadlines with short notice.
 Those assignments with longer notice are a time management issue and not a disability related issue.
-Disability Services promotes good time and project management skills as well as effective decision-making.
-For the short notice assignment extension specifically, Disability Services recommends this accommodation when:
+Accessibility Services promotes good time and project management skills as well as effective decision-making.
+For the short notice assignment extension specifically, Accessibility Services recommends this accommodation when: